MicrosoftDocs/azure-devops-docs/docs/user-guide/connect-team-projects.md

 	![Connect with VS 2017 TFS or VSTS using a different account](_img/connect-team-projects-tfs/choose-different-user-vs2017.png)

-2. Sign on using a valid Microsoft account—an account that is associated with a VSTS team project.
+2. Sign on using a valid Microsoft account-an account that is associated with a VSTS team project.

 [//]: # (::: moniker-end)